-- 1. Empowering local people through involvement and participation - 2.
-Changing cultures to reflect that tackling poverty is everyone's business - 3.
+- 2. Changing cultures to reflect that tackling poverty is everyone's business - 3.
 Targeting resources to maximise access to opportunity and prosperity

-Our Delivery plan links our activities under these themes for clarity.
+Our Delivery Plan links our activities under these themes for clarity.
 The Integrated Impact Assessment and Scrutiny of this document led to the following recommendations.